spectator once commented,'

 Some view my art as a contemporary style of Islamic calligraphy.
 Some call it 'Daliesque' or the sounds of a 'Klee'.
-However, yes my main influences are the West however, I do not view myself as a traditional calligrapher but a calligraphic artist who pens and scores the sounds of the word and the natural world in a rhythmical pattern.
+However, yes my main influences are the West however, I do not view myself as a traditional calligrapher but a calligraphic artist who pens and scores the sounds of the Quranic Word and the natural world - the palette on which we the ayah's or signs lie - in a rhythmical pattern.
 There is no label.
 With art a talent from the Creator, the natural world has been core palette in my upbringing and the environment has rendered my growth that continues to grow.
 I do not see myself as a soothsayer or a judge or a scholar under present definitions or labels, though I have been practicing my art seeking knowledge and unfolding truths through the lens of proper readings, scholarship and action amidst erudite expeditions and the natural world.
 I am well grounded in the human made traditions of Islamic Calligraphy and its variegated history.
 Art has always been as I call my 'Linus's Blanket' since a small child, a talent bestowed upon me that I always felt I must use a tool for change in essence the core of my social entrpreneurship I am building where both my profession and art are used in vicegerency.
 (Linus's blanket, for those who know of Charlie Brown understand this epithet).
 Ultimately, my art is a vehicle towards knowing, who I am, as a human trying to find my way home or like a tin man in search of building a balanced heart.
 My work has evolved throughout my life from my first art exhibit as a twelve, thirteen year old, to the present, and continues in an evolution of spiritual understanding grounded in sound, rhythm, geometry, motion and light.
 Motion and sound, and tensile and compressive structure is an essence of my building, writing, philanthropy and artistic palette.
 My art and architecture are complements of each other with the thread of philanthropy and written work the constancy.

 Spiritual Art and Architecture are